cgdilley/TapTimer/README.md

 The latest APK file can always be found in the *'/LATEST_APK'* directory.
 The following link will also be kept updated with the latest APK:  **[Download](https://drive.google.com/open?id=0B8zQ4O1-JvDrTUV5S2RwY2d5V2c)**

 Once having downloaded this file onto your Android device, launch the file to install the app.
+In order to be able to install the APK, you may need to enable installation of 3rd party apps in your device's settings.

 The app is designed to run on all devices 4.1 (Jelly Bean) and greater.